Eye testing is vital: as well as making sure you get the right glasses, it can help you identify serious health problems.

 Be proactive in describing any issue you're having to the optician.
 You'll be helping them to give you the best appointment:

-The lens power prescribed to help you see distant objects clearly, this is based on your ability to read and eye chart with various lenses.
+Distance is the lens power prescribed to help you see distant objects clearly, this is based on your ability to read and eye chart with various lenses.

-A plus (+) sign means that your eye is long-sighted.
+‘Sph’ (Sphere) A plus (+) sign means that your eye is long-sighted.
 A minus (-) that your eye is short-sighted.
 The number (for example +2.5) is the correction prescribed.
 The higher the number, the stronger the prescription lenses required.

-This describes astigmatism (visual distortion caused by the shape of the eye) found.
+‘Cyl’ (Cylinder) describes astigmatism (visual distortion caused by the shape of the eye) found.
 It tells you how far your eye is more rugby ball shaped than spherical.
 It can be written as either a plus or minus number.

-This is a number between 0 and 180 which describes the angle in degrees of any rugby ball effect.
+‘Axis’ is a number between 0 and 180 which describes the angle in degrees of any rugby ball effect.
 This dictates how your lenses will be positioned.

-These are less common, but will show when you have a muscle imbalance in the eyes that prevent them from working together well.
+Prism and Base is less common, but will show when you have a muscle imbalance in the eyes that prevent them from working together well.
 Prism lenses help correct this and prevent double vision.

-OD is the abbreviation for oculus dexter, the Latin term for right eye.
+OD & OS OD is the abbreviation for oculus dexter, the Latin term for right eye.
 OS means oculus sinister or left eye.
 If you see OU, it means oculus uterque or each eye, so the same measurement applies to both of your eyes.

-This is the 'reading addition' number which indicates the amount of additional correction needed when focusing at a close distance.
+Add is the 'reading addition' number which indicates the amount of additional correction needed when focusing at a close distance.

 Small amounts of variation in prescriptions from different opticians are perfectly normal (even the same optician testing you on a different occasion) due to the subjective answers you give.
 However, this variation should not normally be greater than the equivalent of two steps in the power of the lens (0.50 dioptres).